Nutrition Science

 Warning

-intermittent fasting compresses your eating window — it doesn't change the rules of energy balance.
-An 8-hour eating window with the same total calories as a standard diet produces the same fat loss.
-The potential benefit of IF is adherence for people who find it easier to eat less in a compressed window.
+Intermittent fasting compresses your eating window — it doesn't change the rules of energy balance.
+Gu et al. (2022) published a meta-analysis of 43 RCTs (n = 2,483) comparing intermittent fasting to continuous caloric restriction.
+The finding: IF is roughly equivalent to continuous CR for weight loss at matched calorie intake.
+The potential benefit of IF is adherence for people who find it easier to eat less in a compressed window — not a metabolic advantage.

 What the Research Actually Says

-A 2015 meta-analysis in Nutrition found no evidence that meal frequency above 3 meals per day improved fat loss, metabolic rate, or body composition outcomes compared to 3 meals — provided total daily calories and protein were equal.
+Blazey (2023) and the wider meal-frequency literature agree: meal frequency above 3 meals per day is neutral for fat loss, metabolic rate, and body composition outcomes when total daily calories and protein are equated.

 Key Takeaways

-• Below 3 meals may slightly impair satiety and muscle protein synthesis
+- Below 3 meals may slightly impair per-meal muscle protein synthesis

-• Meal frequency should fit your lifestyle and help you hit targets — it's not a metabolic lever
+- Meal frequency should fit your lifestyle — it is not a metabolic lever

-• Intermittent fasting works through calorie reduction, not metabolic magic
+- Intermittent fasting works through calorie reduction, not metabolic magic (Gu 2022 meta-analysis)

 More like this